sachin-v-k/Sachin-K/index.md

 # About me

+Location: Canada (Eastern time)

-I'm a technical communications specialist (writer) with experience in, but not limited to:
+I'm a technical writer/editor with experience in, but not limited to:
 * software/product documentation (guides, manuals, and handbooks)
 * business, operational, and technical procedures (instructions and job aids)
 * process mapping